Rowing is one of the oldest AAGPS Sports, held since 1893. Newington entered the Head of the River for the first time in 1921 and won it on debut.

 For senior crews (boys in Years 10, 11 and 12) the season culminates in the AAGPS Head of the River, which is held in early March.
 This is one of the highlights of the sporting calendar with crowds of around 10,000 people lining the banks of the Sydney International Regatta Centre, the facility where the Sydney Olympic Rowing Regatta was held.

 The Newington rowing program enters its rowers in a variety of regattas in addition to the AAGPS regattas.
-Our rowers competed in:
+Our rowers compete in:

 - JB Sharpe Winter Series